Language Disorders in Children and Teenagers

 Environmental-origin disorder

 A lack of stimulation reduces the brain plasticity of language areas.
-Fortunately, appropriate stimulation can significantly improve the situation.
+The good news: well-targeted stimulation can significantly improve outcomes.

 ADHD

-An attention disorder with impulsivity linked to the prefrontal cortex.
-It can disrupt communication as the child interrupts or poorly organises their ideas.
+Attention deficit with impulsivity, linked to the prefrontal cortex.
+It can disrupt communication because the child interrupts, struggles to wait their turn, or organises their ideas poorly.

 Dyslexia

-A specific reading disorder linked to left temporoparietal circuits.
-Intelligence is normal, but decoding written sounds is difficult.
+A specific reading disorder linked to the left temporoparietal circuits.
+Intelligence is normal, but decoding written sounds is difficult — and singing is one of the most effective complements to dedicated reading rehabilitation.

 SINGING AND THE BRAIN

-Singing broadly activates both hemispheres, particularly the right musical areas.
-Speech mainly engages the left hemisphere; switching between the two creates a functional bridge.
+Singing broadly activates both hemispheres of the brain, particularly the musical regions of the right hemisphere.
+Speech is mostly handled by the left hemisphere; switching from one to the other creates a genuine functional bridge between language and music.

 SUPPORT